ablazleon/env-k8-jenkins/README.md

 As a final step, the Kubernetes cluster will need to be initialized.
 The Kubernetes cluster initialization can either be done by hand, or with Ansible/Cloudformation at the student’s discretion.

+*** So it is isntalled jenkins X and it is then created a cluster on eks
+*** THen is setup a CI pipeline wiht a python buildpack for the repo and test it**

 #### Step 4: Build your pipeline

 Construct your pipeline in your GitHub repository.